KLWB (TV)

-KLWB (channel 50) is a television station licensed to New Iberia, Louisiana, United States, serving the Lafayette area as an affiliate of MeTV and Telemundo.
-The station is owned by Wilderness Communications, and maintains studios on Evangeline Thruway in Carencro; its transmitter is located on West Wilderness Trail in northern Lafayette Parish.
+KLWB (channel 50) is a television station licensed to New Iberia, Louisiana, United States, serving the Lafayette area as a dual affiliate of MeTV and Telemundo.
+It is owned by Delta Media Corporation alongside low-power station KXKW-LD (channel 32) and Class A station KDCG-CD (channel 22).
+The three stations share studios on Evangeline Thruway in Carencro; KLWB's transmitter is located on West Wilderness Trail in northern Lafayette Parish.

 History

 KLWB originated in 1999 as a cable-only affiliate of The WB, via The WB 100+.
 It was branded as "Acadiana's WB" and was known as "WB 2" and later "WB 10", based on its cable position.
 Its broadcast signal began broadcasting on April 3, 2006.
 Soon afterward, it began to be carried by DirecTV (which previously imported WBZL in Miami and WNUV in Baltimore for WB programming) and Dish Network.
 The station joined The CW upon its formation that September, carrying The WB 100+'s successor, The CW Plus.

 KLWB lost its CW affiliation to a subchannel of KATC (channel 3) on June 14, 2010.
 At that time, the station switched to This TV (which had previously been carried on one of KLWB's subchannels, as well as on sister station KXKW-LD).
 The station also moved to channel 23 on Cox Cable (its previous position, channel 10, is now occupied by the KATC subchannel).
 On July 25, 2011, KLWB began airing MeTV on its main channel.

 Beginning in fall 2011, KLWB became part of the Southland Conference Television Network, airing live sporting events from that league.